jldec/pub-resolve-opts/README.md

                  'browserScripts',    // for browserify
-                 'generatorPlugins',  // e.g. to define handlebars helpers 'serverPlugins',     // e.g. to deploy server-side packages 'themes' ];          // npm packages with more of the above
+                 'generatorPlugins',  // e.g. to define handlebars helpers 'serverPlugins',     // e.g. to deploy server-side packages 'injectCss',         // CSS paths to inject
+                 'injectJs',          // js paths to inject
+                 'themes' ];          // npm packages with more of the above
 ```

 #### normalized form for OPTSKEY values
 - OPTSKEY values from the input `pub-config` file or opts are normalized
 - normalized = array of (zero or more) objects with a `path:value`
-- paths and module names are resolved relative to the config directory
+- relative paths and module names are resolved relative to the config directory
-- modules and dirs inside themes are resolved relative to theme directories
+- modules and relative paths inside themes are resolved relative to theme directories
 - OPTSKEY values from each theme are merged into top-level arrays
 - returns object with one set of fully resolved `sources`, `staticPaths` etc.